Phineapple18/AntiSuicidalZombies_NWPluginAPI/README.md

 # AntiSuicidalZombies_NWPluginAPI
-Plugin AntiSuicidalZombies for NW PluginAPI.
-Prevent Zombies from suiciding on Tesla or by jumping into void (in Hcz106, HczTestRoom and HczArmory).
+Plugin for SCP-SL game, that prevents Zombies from suiciding on Tesla or by jumping into void.

 ## Features
 - Zombies can have effect(s) applied to them after walking into Tesla.
 - Zombies, who jumped into void, are teleported to one of the doors with no keycard permission in the same room.
+The affected rooms are: in Hcz106, HczTestRoom and HczArmory.

 ## Config
 |Name|Type|Default value|Description|